September 20, 2022

 Another hot afternoon

 Unfortunately, leaving town after lunch brought the same challenge I’ve encountered over and over again these past five days.
-Guernica is like every other town in Spain – situated on river at low elevation.
+Guernica is like every other town in Spain – situated on a river at a low elevation.
 So I had to climb back up to the surrounding hills to continue my Camino.

 The afternoon continued to get warmer and warmer, until sweat was rolling down the sides of my face and my wet shirt clung uncomfortably to my chest and stomach.
 But at least, I had some trees blocking the sun and providing me a little shade today rather than walking on an exposed ridge above the ocean.